nonopha-blaweni/Tech-Titans/README.md

 # TechTitans-Venderlution

 ## PROJECT OVERVIEW
-Venderlution is a mobile marketplace web-app designed to connect local buyers and sellers.
+Vendorlution is a secure, student-centric online marketplace web application developed to streamline local buying and selling.
+Inspired by platforms like Facebook Marketplace and WhatsApp commerce—but built to address their limitations—Vendorlution provides a trustworthy environment for product exchange by implementing an escrow-like payment system that protects buyers and ensures sellers only receive payment upon delivery confirmation.

-It aims to provide a convenient,secure and user friendly platform for individuals to buy and sell their goods and services,which will lead to a promption of local economic growth and community engagement.
+This application is not a delivery network but instead allows buyers and sellers to coordinate delivery or meetups themselves, promoting flexibility and user control.
+It encourages local economic participation and social accountability in digital commerce spaces.

 # TARGET AUDIENCE
-1.Buyers: individuals seeking to purchase goods and services from local sellers.
+Buyers – Students and individuals looking to purchase items from verified sellers securely.

-2.Sellers:Businesses,artisans and individuals seeking to sell their products and services.
+Sellers – Small businesses, artisans, and local vendors wanting to showcase and sell their products to a trusted university-based community.

 ## TEAM MEMBERS
 1.Nonopha Blaweni {Project manager/Developer}